Economic Substance Regulations UAE Guidance Issued

 Economic Substance Report

-An affected business is required to satisfy the ES test and submit a report to the regulatory authority.
+An affected business is required to satisfy the Economic substance regulations UAE test and submit a report to the regulatory authority.
 This report generally contains information on the following:

 - Type of the Relevant Activity performed